Real Estate Intelligence

 - CMHC

 - — Canada Mortgage and Housing Corporation.
-A federal Crown corporation that insures mortgages and publishes housing market data (starts, completions, vacancy rates, rents).
+Publishes housing starts, completions, vacancy rates, and rents.

 - Housing starts

-- — The number of new residential units where construction has begun.
+- — New residential units where construction has begun.
 A leading indicator of future supply.
-Usually reported as a seasonally adjusted annual rate (SAAR).

 - Mill rate